aeternity/tutorials/naming-workflow-in-javascript-sdk.md

 ## SDK Naming Workflow

-A name registration is done in three steps for security reasons.
-First, the name is pre-claimed, this registers a hidden commitment to register some name.
-Afterwards, this name can be claimed, making it public without anybody being able to steal it, as it was pre-claimed before.
-Then the name can be updated, to attach some data to it and make it usable.
+A name registration is done in three steps for security reasons:
+1. The register (the name is pre-claimed) is a hidden commitment to register some name.
+2. The name can be claimed and made public without anyone being able to steal it, as it has been pre-claimed before.
+3. Now the name can be updated to attach some data to it and make it usable.

 ### 1. Initialize SDK client

-Inside the main function, to create the SDK client referencing a live æternity network node and the needed public and private keys, add:
+To create the SDK client referencing a live æternity network node and the needed public and private keys, add following source code snippet inside the main function:

 ```
 const publicKey = 'REPLACE_WITH_PUBLIC_KEY';